Alternative Back Pain Treatment

-A great number of Bristol residents as well as those in neighboring New Britain, Plainville, Southington, and Burlington have back pain with the majority of them suffering without knowing that chiropractic care is an option.
-Please read the following information from the Chiropractic Health Center of Bristol to determine if chiropractic treatment is right for you.
+Acute and chronic back pain is a problem across the USA.
+So it’s no surprise, that a great number of Bristol CT residents, as well as those in neighboring New Britain, Plainville, Southington, and Burlington have back pain.
+The sad part is, that a majority of them are suffering with low back pain, without knowing that chiropractic care is an alternative back pain treatment that has been proven to help millions of people.
+Please read the following information to determine if chiropractic treatment for back pain is right for you.

 Important Information About Back Pain

 - 1 out of 2 working Americans admits to experiencing symptoms related to back pain each year.

 - Experts estimate that as many as 80% of the population will experience a back issue at some time in our lives.

 - Back pain is one of the most common reasons for absence at work.

 - Americans spend a minimum of $50 billion each year on back pain.